Panasonic 42.5mm f/1.7 OIS review

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-At the beginning of 2015, the Panasonic 42.5mm f/1.7 OIS was introduced.
+In early 2015, Panasonic introduced the Panasonic 42.5mm f/1.7 OIS.
 This lens was designed to compete with the Olympus 45mm f/1.8.
-Some people wondered why Panasonic released this lens when Olympus offers almost the same features for less.
-But they forgot that sales of Olympus lenses go to Olympus and not to Panasonic, haha, when Micro 4/3 is a mount shared by both brands.
-Especially since, at the time, almost all Olympus cameras had sensor stabilisation.
-Panasonic cameras did not.
-One of the advantages of this 42.5mm compared to the 45mm Olympus is that it is stabilised.
-Like the 15mm f/1.7, this lens has a Micro 4/3 mount.
-This makes it compatible with all Panasonic and Olympus bodies in this format, although there are some limitations that I’ll mention below.
+Some people wondered why Panasonic released it when Olympus already offered almost the same features for less.
+But they were forgetting that Olympus lens sales go to Olympus, not Panasonic, haha, even though Micro 4/3 is a mount shared by both brands.
+This was especially true at the time, when almost all Olympus cameras had sensor stabilization and Panasonic cameras did not.
+One of the advantages of this 42.5mm over the Olympus 45mm is that it is stabilized.
+Like the 15mm f/1.7, this lens uses the Micro 4/3 mount.
+This makes it compatible with all Panasonic and Olympus bodies in this format, although there are a few limitations that I’ll mention below.

 We’ve published a comprehensive guide to all the Micro 4/3 cameras currently available if you want to know more about the format.

-Here is an equivalent 85mm FF lens, more suitable for portraits, after a full review of the Panasonic 15mm f/1.7, which is more suitable for reportage and street photography.
-I also did a test on my Panasonic G90 with a 20MP micro 4/3 sensor.
-The goal here is not to show brick walls or graphics, although you’ll have to do a bit of work to show the flaws, but mainly to show the lens in action in the field.
+After our full review of the Panasonic 15mm f/1.7, which is better suited to reportage and street photography, here is an 85mm full-frame equivalent lens that is more portrait-oriented.
+I also tested it on my Panasonic G90 with its 20MP Micro 4/3 sensor.
+The goal here is not to show brick walls or charts, although a little bit of that is necessary to highlight flaws, but mainly to show how the lens performs in real-world use.

-The images shown were taken in RAW format and developed in DxO Photolab 5, in standard colour rendition with corrections enabled, except for those used to show optical faults and those used to illustrate the gallery.
+The images shown were taken in RAW format and developed in DxO PhotoLab 5, with standard color rendering and corrections enabled, except for the images used to show optical flaws and those used in the gallery.

-Here is the full review of the PANASONIC 42.5mm f/1.7 OIS.
-We have also done a full review of the Panasonic G90.
+Here is our full review of the Panasonic 42.5mm f/1.7 OIS.
+We’ve also published a full review of the Panasonic G90.

 Lens presentation